PowerDNS/elasticsearch-lua/README.md

 ### Type mapping deprecation

-Elasticsearch is in the process of deprecating and removing type mappings.
-To that end, if the type parameter is supplied, it will be removed.
+Elasticsearch 7 and above have deprecated and removed type mappings.
+To that end, if the type parameter is supplied, it will be ignored.

 ### Index a document